-The body-swap comedy has a long history, from Freaky Friday to 17 Again; therefore, there is an inherent challenge in finding something fresh to offer an audience.
-However, South Korean director Hyo-jin Kang nearly achieves the unthinkable with his delightful mash up of almost every body-swap comedy created in The Dude In Me.
-Here, Kang injects his movie with a classic 80s rom-com vibe and layers this with light and bubbly humour that often shines.
-However, this is coupled with a constant sense of déjà vu that becomes tiresome toward the end.
+The body-swap comedy has a long history, from Freaky Friday to 17 Again; therefore, there is an inherent challenge in finding something fresh.
+However, South Korean director Kang Hyo-jin nearly achieves the unthinkable with his delightful mash-up of almost every body-swap comedy created with The Dude In Me as he injects his movie with classic 80s rom-com vibes.
+But there is also a constant sense of déjà vu that ultimately becomes tiresome toward the end.

-There is frantic, bubbly and ferocious energy to the story that ensues as we are taken from one madcap moment to another in glorious technicolour; however, this energy wains toward the end in a movie that overstays its welcome.
-But with some genuinely engaging performances from Jinyoung Jung (Dong-Hyun), Sung-Woong Park (Pan-Su), Mi-ran Ra (Mi-Seon) and Kwang-Gyu Kim (Jong-gi), The Dude in Me keeps your attention even when you find yourself slightly drifting.
-In addition, Kang’s film contains moments of delightful satire as he unpicks themes of hierarchy, age and gender in a fun and engaging manner accessible to all.
-However, while it may be a delightfully fun ride, The Dude in Me fails to offer anything new and is quickly forgotten on leaving the theatre.
+Frantic, bubbly and ferocious energy surrounds Hyo-jin Kang’s body-swap comedy as we are taken from one madcap moment to another in glorious technicolour; however, this energy wains toward the end in a movie that overstays its welcome.
+But with some genuinely engaging performances from Jung Jinyoung, Ra Mi-ran, and Kim Kwang-gyu, The Dude in Me keeps your attention even when you find yourself drifting.
+Kang Hyo-jin’s film contains moments of delightful satire as he unpicks themes of hierarchy, age and gender in a fun and engaging manner accessible to all; it’s just a shame these themes don’t quite last the distance.

 Director: Hyo-jin Kang